 Use a cookie dough dispenser to create evenly-sized dough bites.
 Use your hands to roll them into balls.
 Serve them as is or roll them in coconut flakes or chopped walnuts.

-Store energy balls in an airtight container in the fridge for up to 5 days.
+Store carrot cake balls in an airtight container in the fridge for up to 5 days.

 More Yummy Carrot Recipes